vitorsalgado/react-web-starter/README.md

 --app=<APP_NAME> Defaults to my-app
 ```

-The final folder will the parameter `destination` concatenated with parameter `app`.
+The final folder will be the parameter `destination` concatenated with the parameter `app`.

 ## Getting Started